Loco Boy Makes Good: Plot

-Subsequent to the completion of their renovation endeavors, the Stooges orchestrate a grand reopening ceremony, wherein they endeavor to showcase the rejuvenated establishment to critical acclaim.
-Despite encountering initial skepticism from discerning critic Waldo Twitchell, their fortunes take a fortuitous turn when Curly, through serendipitous happenstance, assumes the role of an accidental magician, captivating the audience and ensuring the triumph of their enterprise.
+After many mishaps while renovating the place, the Stooges orchestrate a grand reopening ceremony, wherein they endeavor to showcase the rejuvenated establishment to critical acclaim.
+The boys put on a show with the famous critic Waldo Twitchell in attendance.
+Their act goes over poorly until Curly accidentally puts on a magician's coat from which concealed animals unexpectedly emerge, captivating the audience and ensuring the triumph of their enterprise.